 A small island in the Indian Ocean, 670 km east of Madagascar, I have had a desire to visit this country since seeing jaw-dropping photos of its volcanic landscape.
 Plus it would give me an opportunity to practice my French again, which is always an embarrassing challenge.

 I watched the Ewan McGregor documentary, Long Way Round, and I was impressed by the backdrop of the country and the nomadic lifestyle which seems so foreign to me.
 I tried to go to Mongolia when I did my Asia trip in 2008, but it was really expensive to fly there and I was worried about getting another re-entry visa to China.

 I have been lucky to visit Paris, my favourite city, and the southern part.
-However, I have a dream of cycling through the countryside of Paris, village to village, with wine and cheese in tow.
+However, I have a dream of cycling through the countryside of France, village to village, with wine and cheese in tow.
 I imagine the bucolic hills of Jean de Florette, a movie I remember watching in Grade 7 French class.

 The huts on the water look beautiful and romantic but I feel like I need lots of money to go there.